Hardik-7892/shutterfolio/README.md

 1. **Fork** this repo or push it to your GitHub account
 2. Go to **Settings > Pages** and enable GitHub Pages from the `main` branch root
-3. Your gallery is live at `https://your-username.github.io/photobase/`
+3. Your site is live at `https://your-username.github.io/photobase/`
 4. Open `https://your-username.github.io/photobase/manage/` to start adding photos

 ---